DemocracyEarth/paper/FAQ/FAQ-en.md

 ## Frequently Asked Questions - Token Sale

 <a name="question-1"></a>
-**1 - When is the Democracy Earth token private sale?**
+**1 - When is the Democracy Earth private token sale?**

-The Democracy Earth token private sale is currentl ongoing; the sale will stay open until the cap is reached.
+The Democracy Earth private token sale is currently ongoing; the sale will stay open until the cap is reached.
 The private sale is open to global accredited investors only, excluding NY and China.

 <a name="question-2"></a>
 **2 - What is an accredited investor?**